Nurse Faculty Loan Program

 - Payment on the remaining 15 percent of the loan balance is deferred during the cancellation period.

-The NFLP loan is repayable over a 10-year period beginning 9 months after the borrower completes the advanced nurse education program or ceases to be a full-time student in the program.
+The NFLP loan is repayable over ten years, beginning nine months after the borrower completes the advanced nurse education program or ceases to be a full-time student in the program.

-Students eligible for the Nurse Faculty Loan Program are awarded funds by the Office of Financial Aid based on the most current cost of attendance figure for that student.
-Students may receive up to 100% of tuition, fees, books, required conference attendance and/or required computer package costs less any other scholarships or aid receive.
-The maximum loan available is $30,000/year for 5 years (or up to the amount available in the NFLP fund).
+The Office of Financial Aid awards students eligible for the Nurse Faculty Loan Program funds based on the most current cost of attendance figure for that student.
+Students may receive up to 100% of tuition, fees, books, required conference attendance, and required computer package costs less any other scholarships or aid received.
+The maximum loan available is $35,000/year for five years (or up to the amount available in the NFLP fund).